roshanpoudyal/NODE_JS_blank_for_now_project/README.md

-# game development / node.js / Machine learning / web project
+# game development / node.js / Prepare a Machine learning platform for myself / web project
 1. A node.js / game development project - to practice game development, node.js, game AI, machine learning.
 2. Here is a [prototype](game_prototype_balance_your_forces.jpg) of the game.
 3. Intention is to learn the following :